- 10 courses

 It is the responsibility of the applicant to be prepared for the program prior to starting and to convey that preparedness in their CV and personal statement.

-Admissions will be holistic and will take into consideration the following items: undergraduate GPA, a relevant field of study, competitive GRE scores, work experience, a statement of purpose, TOEFL score (if applicable) and letters of recommendation (optional).
+Admissions take into consideration the following items: undergraduate GPA, a relevant field of study, competitive GRE scores, work experience, a statement of purpose, TOEFL score (if applicable) and letters of recommendation (optional).

-A typical candidate will have a bachelor’s degree in statistics, computer science, computer engineering, mathematics, electrical engineering or similar.
+A typical candidate will have a regionally accredited bachelor’s degree in statistics, computer science, computer engineering, mathematics, electrical engineering or similar.

-An atypical candidate may not have a bachelor’s degree in a related field but will have a passion for data science and be able to show their functional use of the topic through work experience.
+An atypical candidate will have a regionally accredited bachelor’s degree in an unrelated field but will have a passion for data science and be able to show their functional use of the topic through work experience.
 This information will need to be conveyed on an applicant’s CV and in their personal statement.

 Our Master of Science in Data Science program will target enrollees who would like to build their technical competency and receive rigorous training in the field of data science.
 The ideal candidate will have some technical background, but have a driving interest in both computational methods and statistical inference, who are excited to advance their career opportunities within industry, government, academia, and nonprofit organizations.